About external ear infection or otitis externa

 Prevention of external ear infection

-If your child keeps getting external ear infections, it might help to put drops in his ear after swimming and bathing.
+If your child keeps getting external ear infections, it might help to put drying drops in their ear after swimming and bathing.
 These drops dry out the ear canal.
 You could also try using a hair dryer on the cold setting to dry your child’s ears.

 Wearing good-quality earplugs while swimming and bathing can also help prevent this condition.